shimizukawa/pycontw2013-sphinx-introduction/index.rst

    I am a Sphinx co-maintainer and a Sphinx-uses.jp chariman.
    And Python, I was a vice-chairman PyCon JP in last 2 years.

-.. todo:: As co-maintainer, I study about ??????

 Books
 ========